-The NIH 3D Print Exchange: Watch the 5 minute pitch.
+The NIH 3D Print Exchange: Watch the 5 minute project presentation and pitch.

 The NIH 3D Print Exchange is the first government-sponsored website of digital 3D models suitable for 3D printing.
 The site enables researchers and educators by providing a trusted venue to easily create and discover community-contributed bioscientific and biomedical 3D models that are readily compatible with 3D printers.
 Users will also find video tutorials to learn how to create their own custom 3D prints.
 Educators and students from primary school to university level will find classroom supplements to use 3D prints as hand-on teaching aids.